jipson7/learning-lisp/README.md

 ```

-The from construct allows us to specify an inital value for i.
+The from construct allows us to specify an initial value for i.
 Instead of the 'do' condition that allows we were using to print, we introduce the 'sum' condition which collects a running total of the i values in each iteration and returns them at the end.

 There are other conditions such as:

 * below - break iteration when the value specified by below is reached
 * when - takes a predicate, allows execution of following code only when the predicate is satisfied.
-* return - usually preceeded by a when condition, allows early breaking of the loop and the specification of a value to be returned.
+* return - usually preceded by a when condition, allows early breaking of the loop and the specification of a value to be returned.
 * collect - creates a new list with each iteration of loop in which collect is called.

-Loops are incredibley powerful and allow for much more than whats shown here.
+Loops are incredibly powerful and allow for much more than whats shown here.

 ###Macros